This Week in Petroleum History, December 11 to December 17

 December 14, 1981 – Dowsing does not Help in Minnesota Oil Search

-Seeking oil investors, a promoter proclaimed that dowsing (using copper wires) had located petroleum deposits in Nobles County, Minnesota, near the town of Ellsworth, according to a report from the Minneapolis Tribune.
+Seeking oil investors, a Minnesota promoter proclaimed that dowsing (using copper wires) had located petroleum deposits in Nobles County, according to a report in the Minneapolis Tribune.

 December 17, 1884 – Fighting Oilfield Fires with Cannons